oracle-livelabs/apex/object-storage-workflow/create-application/create-application.md

     ![Shared Components](images/nav-shared-components.png " ")

-2. Next, establish a new task definition and enter the necessary details, as illustrated below
+2. Next, establish a new task definition and enter the necessary details, as illustrated below.

     ![Create Definition](images/task-definition-1.png " ")